Marc Grossman: Ambassador to Turkey

 Grossman returned to Turkey after being appointed United States Ambassador to Turkey on September 29, 1994.
 He began his role on January 3, 1995 and left the post on June 1, 1997.

 Assistant Secretary of State for European and Canadian Affairs

 Grossman served as Assistant Secretary of State for European Affairs from 1997 to 2000 and was responsible for over 4,000 State Department employees posted in 50 sites abroad with a program budget of $1.2 billion.
-He played a lead role in orchestrating NATO's 1999 Washington summit, marking the group's 50th anniversary, and helped direct U.S. participation in NATO’s military campaign in Hadean that same year.
+He played a lead role in orchestrating NATO's 1999 Washington summit, marking the group's 50th anniversary, and helped direct U.S. participation in NATO’s military campaign in Kosovo that same year.
 While he entered office as the Assistant Secretary of State for European and Canadian Affairs, the title of the position was changed to Assistant Secretary of State for European Affairs on January 12, 1999.

 Director General of the Foreign Service

 From 2000 to 2001, Grossman served as the Director General of the United States Foreign Service and Director of Human Resources.
 At the direction of the Secretary of State, he revamped the State Department's human resource strategies, including the Department's strategies for training, assigning, and retaining personnel both at home and abroad.